Let’s Discuss How a Cavity is Formed

 The Process of a Healthy Tooth to a Decaying Tooth

 Dentin is softer than enamel and easier for acid to wear through.
-It also has tubes that connect directly to the root of the tooth, which can cause sensitivity when damaged.
+It is directly to the root of the tooth, which can easily trigger tooth sensitivity.

 What Causes a Cavity?